-A breast reduction usually brings immediate and dramatic reshaping to a woman's figure, along with relief from the discomforts of excessively large breasts.
+A breast reduction usually brings immediate and dramatic reshaping to a woman’s figure, along with relief from the discomforts of excessively large breasts.
 The result is more attractively shaped breasts that are smaller and in proportion with the body.
-In addition, our breast reduction patients in Lexington and Louisville, KY often gain significant emotional benefits; many wish they had chosen to have surgery sooner.
+In addition, our breast reduction patients from Lexington and Louisville, KY, and Floyds Knobs, IN, often gain significant emotional benefits; many wish they had chosen to have surgery sooner.

 Breast reduction provides many patients with both physical and emotional benefits which often include: